bedlan/uralex/uralex_documentation.md

 In addition to inheritance from an ancestral language, linguistic items are also transmitted between languages through borrowing.
 While borrowed words share a root with their source language, they are not considered to belong to the same root-meaning set as their source, even if the donor language belongs to the same language family, since root-meaning sets represent inherited connections rather than lateral connections.
 For example, the words in the meaning slot for 'left' in Finnic languages (e.g. Est. *kura* 'left') are considered to be of common origin, while the North Saami *gurut* is a borrowing from Finnic defining a different set (EES 193).
 Similarly borrowings from other language families are separated into their own root-meaning sets.
 However, the dataset also includes another multistate character column besides the root-meaning sets to reflect *correlate* relationships; these group together words of the same meaning in different languages that share a root-form through either borrowing or inheritance.

 The borrowing information was revised for UraLex 2.0 by Mervi de Heer and Mikko Heikkilä, and updated for version 3.0 by Mervi de Heer.
-The borrowing information in UraLex 2.0 was published in conjunction with a detailed analysis on the contents and dynamics of borrowings in the basic vocabularies of six languages featured in the dataset (de Heer *et al.* 2021).
+The borrowing information in UraLex 2.0 was published in conjunction with a detailed analysis on the contents and dynamics of borrowings in the basic vocabularies of six languages featured in the dataset (De Heer *et al.* 2023).

 The loanword information concerns the columns `borr_source`, indicating the most likely donour language(s) for the borrowed lexemes, `borr_qual`, marking the certainty and credibility of the loan etymology, and `ref_borr`, containing the reference for the borrowing information.
 Additional notes on the loanwords can be found in the `etym_notes` column, which gives details on both inherited and loan etymologies when necessary.
 Mikko Heikkilä provided the reconstructed forms given for some items.